Skip to content

 • "Simple" and "Easy" — reduces perceived effort

-Finding 6: Niche-Specific Patterns
+Pattern 6: Niche-Specific Framing

 Some patterns work better in certain niches: